 We are supportive of documented and undocumented immigrants and refugees because we recognize the violence of US global capitalism has marginalized many internationally, who then seek safety within US borders.

 We are supportive and flexible with the needs of the disabled, because we recognize that those with disabilities are often unwelcomed, not as a reflection of their value but because of site inaccessibility.
-Unfortunately, our current facility requires access by stairs.
-A new residence and studio facility currently under construction will provide reasonable accommodations for those with disabilities.

 We welcome people who are young and old, because we recognize the value of creative work during different life stages.